palash117/greedyGamePalash/README.md

 5) Maintainability: Adding new functionality like remove node can also be easily added in thread safe manner by adding new processor (like insertProcessor).

+IMPROVEMENTS POSSIBLE:
+1) Request validation
+2) Graceful termination by adding quit channel for all processors